-Preferred test for confirming diagnosis in symptomatic individual; disease prediction in presymptomatic individual with family history of Peutz-Jeghers syndrome (PJS).
+Preferred test for diagnostic confirmation in symptomatic individual; disease prediction in presymptomatic individual with family history of Peutz-Jeghers syndrome (PJS).

 - Patient Preparation

 - Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).

 - Specimen Preparation

 - Transport 3 mL whole blood.
 (Min: 2 mL)

 - Unacceptable Conditions